wonsunahn/CS1632_Summer2024/deliverables/5/README.md

 starting the implementation.
 I will lay down the steps, roughly in the order you should perform them.

-### Task 1: Write Unit Tests for BeanTest to drive BeanImpl development
+### Task 1: Write Unit Tests for BeanTest to drive Bean development

 Start by completing the tests in [BeanTest.java](src/test/java/edu/pitt/cs/BeanTest.java).
 Please start from